Iggy Azalea reveals she has secretly become a mother - Goss.ie

 “Congrats to Iggy Azalea and Playboi Carti on the birth [of] their son this weekend,” he wrote on May 1st.

-Three months after Iggy and Playboi they confirmed their romance, the pair moved in together.
+Three months after Iggy and Playboi confirmed their romance, the pair moved in together.

 “Once I started talking to her, I just cut off everybody.
 It was over with,” Playboi previously admitted.
 “I support everything she does.”

-The couple then sparked engagement rumours last summer when Iggy was seen flashing a giant rock on her wedding finger.
+The couple then sparked engagement rumours last summer, when Iggy was spotted flashing a giant rock on her wedding finger.

-But the couple were rumoured to have split in December 2019, when Iggy wrote she was “single” on her Instagram Stories.
+But the couple were rumoured to have split in December 2019, when Iggy wrote she was “single” on her Instagram Story.